noxsidereum/dargh/README.md

 I don't know whether I have completely succeeded but I think I've come pretty close.

 I haven't exhaustively tested this, but it seems to work, at least with Skyrim GOG 1.6.659.
 Your mileage may vary with other Skyrim versions.
-I *am* using the Address Library, so hopefully not.
+FWIW I *am* using the Address Library.

 ## Credit
 I couldn't have done this without either: